Irwin Corey: Comedy

-In 1975, Corey gave a typically long-winded, nonsensical performance in New York City for journalists waiting for the Rolling Stones to announce the band's 1975 Tour of the Americas.
+In 1975, Corey gave a typically long-winded, nonsensical performance in New York City for journalists waiting for The Rolling Stones to announce the band's 1975 tour of the Americas.
 The press was still listening to Corey ramble on when they finally noticed that the Stones were playing "Brown Sugar" on a flatbed truck driving down Fifth Avenue.

 Broadway

-In 1951, Corey appeared as "Abou Ben Atom", the Genie, in the cult flop Broadway musical Flahooley along with Yma Sumac, the Bil and Cora Baird Marionettes and Barbara Cook (in her Broadway debut).
+In 1951, Corey appeared as "Abou Ben Atom", the Genie, in the cult flop Broadway musical Flahooley along with Yma Sumac, the Bil and Cora Baird Marionettes, and Barbara Cook (in her Broadway debut).
 Corey's performance of "Springtime Cometh" can be heard on the show's original cast album.
+He also appeared in the Broadway play, "Mrs. McThing," in 1952, with Helen Hayes, Jules Munshin and Brandon deWilde.

 Film and television

 Corey appeared occasionally in 1950s television as a character actor.
 He appeared in an episode of The Phil Silvers Show titled "Bilko's Grand Hotel", in which Corey plays an unkempt Bowery bum being passed off as a hotelier by Sgt.
 Bilko.
 The Professor was a frequent guest comic on variety shows and a guest panelist on game shows during the 1960s and 1970s.

-Corey became so synonymous with comic erudition that, when a Providence, Rhode Island television station, WJAR-TV, wanted a spokesman to explain changes in network affiliations, Corey got the job.
+Corey became so synonymous with comic erudition that in June 1977, when a Providence, Rhode Island television station, WJAR, wanted a spokesman to explain changes in network affiliations, Corey got the job.
 Lecturing with pointer in hand, Corey manipulated magnetic signs to demonstrate how television schedules would be disrupted.
-By the end of the commercial, the visual aids were in shambles and the professor had meandered from his original point.
-Corey would do the same promos for WTMJ-TV in Milwaukee in 1977 during the time that rival stations WITI and WISN-TV switched affiliations.
+By the end of the commercial, the professor had wandered from his original point, and the magnetic field holding the visual aids in place was turned off, causing the set to collapse around Corey.
+He would do the same promos for WTMJ-TV in Milwaukee that same year, when rival stations WITI and WISN-TV switched affiliations.

-Corey often appeared on The Steve Allen Show (1962–1964), whereupon he would end his rambling stand-up routine with Allen and stage hands literally chasing Corey with a giant butterfly net.
+Corey often appeared on The Steve Allen Show (1962–1964), whereupon he would end his rambling stand-up routine with Allen and stagehands literally chasing Corey with a giant butterfly net.
 He later guest starred on The Donald O'Connor Show in 1968.
 Corey appeared in various Broadway productions, including as a gravedigger in a production of Hamlet.

-In 2009, filmmaker Jordan Stone began filming what was to become an award-winning documentary film called Irwin & Fran.
+In 2009 filmmaker Jordan Stone began filming what was to become an award-winning documentary film called Irwin & Fran.
 Political activist and fellow stand-up comedian Dick Gregory shared some in-depth and provocative memories and Academy Award-winning actress Susan Sarandon narrated in a very personal tone.
 The film won The People's Film Festival Best Film Award in 2013.